List of artists who reached number one on the Australian singles chart

 The Beatles scored 26 number-one hits in Australia, more than any other artist.

-Elvis Presley holds the record for the most number-one songs by a male solo artist with 12.
+Taylor Swift holds the record for the most number-one songs by a solo artist and female artist with 14.

-Taylor Swift holds the record for the most number-one songs by a female artist with 13.
+Elvis Presley also holds the record for the most number-one songs by a solo artist tying with Taylor Swift and a male artist with 14.

-Kylie Minogue holds the record for the most number-one songs by an Australian artist.
+Kylie Minogue holds the record for the most number-one songs by an Australian artist with 10.

 This is a list of recording artists who have reached number one on Australia's singles chart since 1956.

 Artists who reached number one on either or both the Australian Music Report (AMR) and Australian Record Industry Association (ARIA) singles charts are included here.